-When a disclosure contains information that an employee is in possession of a conviction or indication of any other matter, One Call 24 will not automatically debar an employee or applicant from the role.
+When a disclosure reveals that an employee or applicant has a conviction or indicates any other relevant matter, OneCall24 will not automatically exclude the individual from the role.

-One Call 24 will take into account a number of factors before reaching a decision in respect of the disclosure such as:
+OneCall24 will take into account a number of factors before reaching a decision in respect of the disclosure such as:

-- Whether the conviction or other matter revealed is relevant to the role applied for - The seriousness of any offence contained on the disclosure - The length of time since the offence or other matter occurred - Whether the individual has a pattern of offending behaviour or other relevant matters - Whether the individual's circumstances have changed since this date
+- Whether the conviction or other matter revealed is relevant to the role applied for - The seriousness of any offence contained on the disclosure - The length of time since the offence or other matter occurred - Whether the individual has a pattern of offending behaviour or other relevant matters

+• Whether the individual's circumstances have changed since this date

-One Call 24 undertakes to discuss any matter revealed in a disclosure with the individual prior to any decision being reached.
+OneCall24 undertakes to discuss any matter revealed in a disclosure with the individual prior to any decision being reached.
 In all cases, the Authority is notified and written sign off received of acceptance of candidate into booking.
-Our recruiter system is updated to which alerts internal staff as to whether there is any information that prevents the candidate from working in particular settings or, requires further action before they can be deployed into the provision of the service.
+Our recruiter system is updated accordingly to alert internal staff if there is any information that either prevents the candidate from working in specific settings or requires further action before they can be deployed to provide the service.
 Once written confirmation is received by the authority, these are uploaded to the recruiter system to confirm that the information has been presented to the authority and signed-off.
-Below is a screenshot of how the system appears when in receipt of authorisation which is then uploaded to the recruiter system.